kiwimodz/G-Henisys/README.md

 # G-Henisys
-Merry Christmas - 2018-2020 G'Henisys source
+Merry Christmas!

+Today I decided to drop the source to G'Henisys 2018-2020

-- Disregard path showing BO1, the project started on BO1.
+- Disregard path showing BO1, the project actually started on BO1.
 - Source will not build
 - Some features have been redacted

 Enjoy.
-- kiwi.
+- kiwi